BernabePosadas/OkuhanaHanakov2/README.md

    - `!launchnuke <code>` - will display nHentai doujin basic information when given a nHenati doujin ID(or weebs call it nuke codes)
    - `!help` - a quick guide on the bot and its capabilities
 ## What is my motivation to create this?
-  To gave myself an excercise to code and to automate fetching `abigail williams` photo to be sent to Mark.
+  To gave myself an excercise to code and to automate fetching [abigail williams](https://fategrandorder.fandom.com/wiki/Abigail_Williams) photo to be sent to Mark.

-## What are the dependency/package used?
-  - for the whole software
-    - discord.js
-  - Danbooru Random Image Fetcher
-    - the APIs folder specifically danbooru.js
-  - YouTube Music Player
-    -  the APIs folder specifically YTSearchApi.js
-    - ffmpeg
-    - opus(if required)
-  - APIs folder
-    - node-fetch

 ## So many cringy weaboo shenanigans.
 Why you choose to include that mess for bot replies?
    Why not?